Kingdom of Sweden · study

 Is there a post-study work visa in Sweden?+

 Yes.
-Since 2023, graduates can apply for a 12-month job-seeker permit after completing their programme.
+After completing bachelor's or master's level studies, graduates can apply for a job-seeker permit for up to 1 year; doctoral graduates can receive between 1 year and 18 months.
 This gives you time to find qualifying employment and transition to a standard work permit.
-The SEK 28,480/month salary threshold applies to the work permit you transition to.
+The current standard work-permit salary threshold is SEK 34,470/month.

 Need tailored advice?